paulongithub/slide-it/README.md

   * playToggle(),
   * addControlPanel(),
   * removeControlPanel(),
+  * restart(),
-  * restart()
+  * setContainerHeight()

 There are no events associated with this plugin.
-However, events can be added if requested.
+However, events can be added if they are requested.